 - Bake until center is set and a toothpick inserted in the middle of the bread comes out with few crumbs remaining.

-- Cool completely on a wire rack.
+- Cool completely on a wire rack before slicing.

 Store at room temperature tightly covered for up to 3 days.